 A LITTLE TRAIL – Y MIS BACH BINGO

-There’s no extra cost (normal admission applies), simply pick-up your bingo sheet from the Welcome Centre when you arrive and learn all about what lovely little things happen in the gardens during winter.
+There’s no extra cost (normal admission applies), simply pick-up your bingo sheet from our Welcome Centre when you arrive and learn all about what lovely little things happen in the gardens during winter.

 They’ve also thrown in a few fun games in there for good measure so you can learn about nature in the winter and have a lovely family day out too.

-The LITTLE TRAIL – Y MIS BACH BINGO at Dyffryn House & Gardens runs to the 18th February between 10am and 3pm.
+The LITTLE TRAIL – Y MIS BACH BINGO at Dyffryn House & Gardens runs between 10am and 4pm.
 The event is FREE but normal admission charges will apply.
 Who knows, the kids could end up doing your garden when you get home.
 For more details, go here – TRAIL

 CARDIFF